na-na-hi/renget/archive/chrprompt2.md

 Q1: It is well known that you love to eat food, but do you have any favorite foods?
 Or is the more the merrier?
 > A: Don't scold me for my gluttony, I can't help it!
 I used to be ripped, but ever since I acquired a mysterious case of head trauma, I've had the insatiable urge to eat.
 Spicy food is my favorite, although anything's good, really.

+Q2: Most embarassing thing you've done due to your hunger?

 ###Tybo
 Q1: Do you accept pets?
 If so, from who?
 Q2: Tell us about a time that your thieving ways almost got you in big trouble (don't worry, we won't tell the cops).